DarthMike/darthmike.github.io/source/_posts/2015-09-01-poor-mans-functional-programming.markdown

 - What does even ‘pure’ mean?
 - I **need** to mutate stuff!
 - Meh, I’ll go back to my familiar way of doing things

-I’m not claiming that the previous statements are true, I’m just rephrasing and accumulating thoughts **I** have previously had.
-Most possibly other people had similar thoughts.

 There’s a higher barrier of entry to learn how to think and code programs which are more ‘functional’.
 The concepts are abstract,  and the benefits are often described as *it’s more functional* without emphasis of what you are actually gaining.
 Also there’s the problem that often times all is explained by simple examples.
 But every programmer knows there’s a huge difference between toy programs and real big projects.